Home / Physics / PN Junction

 Biasing of PN Junction

-Biasing refers to the application of an external voltage across a PN junction.
+Biasing refers to the process of applying an external voltage across a PN junction that alters the depletion region’s characteristics.
 There are two main types of biasing: forward bias and reverse bias.

 Forward Bias

-Forward bias reduces the potential barrier across the PN junction.
-Consequently, this diminishes resistance and allows for a more effortless flow of charge carriers across both regions.
-With the potential barrier lowered, electrons from the n-type semiconductor move toward the p-type semiconductor, and holes from the p-type semiconductor move toward the n-type semiconductor.
+Electrons from the N-type semiconductor move toward the P-type semiconductor, and holes from the P-type semiconductor move toward the N-type semiconductor.
+This is like lowering the height of our imaginary wall, making it easier for people to cross.
 This movement of charge carriers constitutes an electric current in a diode, a simple semiconductor device based on a PN junction.

 PN Junction Forward Reverse Bias